How It Works

 Overdose of digoxin (also called digoxin poisoning) can happen if your child has too much digoxin in the blood.

-- Change in heartbeat (fast, slow, or irregular).
+- Has a change in heartbeat (fast, slow, or irregular).

 What To Think About